smj75/NAIPburp/README.md

-## 3. RESULTS of greenhouse gas emissions modelling using the NAIP sill measurements and time-dependent tau_repeat, specified by a mantle convection model.
+## 3. RESULTS of greenhouse gas emissions modelling using the NAIP sill measurements and time-dependent tau_repeat, specified by a mantle convection model

+These results were used in Fig. 8 of Jea19.

 Files are named *emissions_model_[B]yr_q[Q].[N]* and *sills_model_[B]yr_q[Q].[N]*, where [B]is the time period over which the measurements are averaged, [Q] is the mantle plume area flux, and [N] is the stochastic run number.